Male Reproductive System

 Epididymis, Vas deferens and Seminal Vesicles

 The epididymis is a coiled tube that lies atop each testicle, where it stores and matures sperm.
+During sexual arousal, the muscle contractions lead the sperm to the vas deferens.
 The sperm then travels through the vas deferens, a long, muscular tube that carries sperm from the epididymis to the urethra.
-The seminal vesicles, two small glands located near the base of the bladder, produce a fluid that helps to nourish and protect the sperm during ejaculation.
+The seminal vesicles, present behind the urinary bladder, two small glands located near the base of the bladder, produce a fluid that helps to nourish and protect the sperm during ejaculation.

 Prostate Gland and Urethra